Welcome to Coltishall

 The Parish Council

 The Parish Council consists of up to 11 members who all live in or near Coltishall and Gt Hautbois and represent the parish on various matters.
 We are effectively the third tier of local government below County and District Councils.
-We meet at 7.30 pm usually on the first Monday of every other month at the Village Hall, Rectory Road, Coltishall.
+We meet at 6.30 pm usually on the second Tuesday of the month at the Church Rooms, Rectory Road, Coltishall.

 7th November 2018